mrlewismharris/Qobuz-Discord-Bot/README.md

 **Note: qobuz-dl config settings will be overwritten by qobuz discord bot**

-# Setup
-Rename .env.example to .env and replace Discord token with your real discord bot token.

-cd to root and `dotnet run`.

 ## ffmpeg
 Use ffmpeg's recommended [cross-platform installers found here](https://ffmpeg.org/download.html).